 Nothin’ more Aussie than painting a boomerang in the Outback.
 Coober Pedy, South Australia – Photo 🙂

-So, all in all, it will be tough to decide where in Australia to move.
-Sydney is massive, and has dozens of suburbs to choose from within it alone – you can get big city vibes, beachy towns, trendy neighborhoods, and much more.
-Melbourne is a bit trendier and more cultural but smaller, with lots of cool festivals and ‘doofs’ in Victoria.
+So, all in all, it will be tough to decide where to go when moving to Australia.
+Sydney is gorgeous, and has dozens of suburbs to choose from within it alone – you can get big city vibes, beachy towns, trendy neighborhoods, and much more.
+Melbourne is trendier, more inclusive, and more culturally lively but smaller, with lots of cool festivals and ‘doofs’ in Victoria.
 Perth is beautiful but the most remote city in the world.
 Cairns is a cute city with a completely tropical climate, and the Great Barrier Reef!
 There are tons of places in Queensland that are scenic- generally, you can look, but you can’t touch because of crocs, stingrays, and jellies!
 Adelaide is smaller but beautiful, with lots of WINE!

 Byron Bay is a tiny town with great hippie vibes and surf.
-From what I have heard, there isn’t too much to see in Canberra (it’s the capital, but I feel like only Aussies actually know that! :P) Then you have another big city in Brisbane, more beach culture and partying on the Gold Coast…. the list goes on and on.
+From what I have heard, there isn’t too much to see in Canberra (it’s the capital, but I feel like only Aussies actually know that! :P).
+Then you have another big city in Brisbane, more beach culture and partying on the Gold Coast…. the list goes on and on.
 Smaller towns dot the whole coastline if you are looking for something a bit more off the map.
 But now I am starting to ramble.
-Feel free to contact me directly to see if I can help you pick out a place that is perfect for you, or maybe check out this Ultimate Aussie Guide!
+Feel free to contact me directly to see if I can help you pick out a place that is perfect for you.
+I lived in Sydney for part of my first year, and Melbourne (which I prefer) for my second.
+You can also check out this Ultimate Aussie Guide, to help you decide.
 Or, travel around when you arrive to find the place that you feel most at home.
 Many people rent a camper van and drive around Australia to explore it properly.

 The iconic Bondi Pools!
 Bondi Beach, Sydney, New South Wales Photo: Me 🙂

-From what I have heard, this will take anything from 30 minutes to a few weeks.
+From what I have heard, getting your visa granted will take anything from 30 minutes to a few weeks.
 If you fill out all your paperwork correctly, everything should go smoothly.
 Mine took 3-4 weeks (which is actually surprisingly long… maybe it’s because I was using my British passport as a US resident) but came through nonetheless with a ‘Visa Grant Notification!”
 The visa comes through as an email, not in the mail or anything.
-Receiving this made me all giddy and excited – it’s a crazy feeling to actually get confirmation of your upcoming expat adventure.
-The waiting game is tough, but I haven’t heard of a single person being denied.
-Just make sure you apply early enough that you get the visa before you enter the country!
+Receiving this made me all giddy and excited – it’s a crazy feeling to actually get confirmation of your upcoming Australia expat adventure.
+The waiting game is tough, but I haven’t heard of a single person being denied (if you’re from the proper countries of course).
+Just make sure you apply early enough that you get the visa before moving to Australia.

 Once you have received your Visa Grant in your email, there is nothing more you have to do to move to Australia.
 You will have a year to enter the country from when you receive the visa grant, and will have a year in Australia from the day you enter.
 Your visa will be attached to your passport, so when you enter Australia they will scan your passport and your visa info will come up.
 Save your visa grant email so that you can forward the info to employers later on down the road.